bambery/cloud_crooner/README.md

 `public_folder` - the public folder of your application.
 By default set to `/public`.
 If you are using a different public folder, you must set it here as well as in your application.

 `prefix` - the path from root where you keep your assets.
 By default it is `/assets`.
-Your compiled assets will be placed in `public_folder/prefix.` It will also be the psuedo-folder on S3 where your assets will be stored, so the paths will look something like `http://bucket-name.s3.amazonaws.com/prefix/filename`.
+Your compiled assets will be placed in `public_folder/prefix.` It will also be the pseudo-folder on S3 where your assets will be stored, so the paths will look something like `http://bucket-name.s3.amazonaws.com/prefix/filename`.

 `sprockets` - by default, this will be your Sprockets environment and it will load paths the config option `asset_paths`.